 Several jurisdictions have some version of a small lot subdivision ordinance.
 One of the best examples is the City of Los Angeles, which adopted its ordinance in 2005.
 The Los Angeles ordinance created incentives for infill residential development in areas zoned for multi-family and commercial uses.
-Lots must be at least 600 square feet in area; density, height, and front yard setbacks are regulated by the underlying zone; rear yard setbacks are 10 feet when abutting a multi-family or commercial zone and 15 feet when abutting a single-family zone; side yard setbacks are 5 feet when abutting a multi-family or commercial zone and other amenities for small lot subdivisions consisting of 20 or more units and guest parking for projects with 8 or more units.
+Lots must be at least 600 square feet in area; density, height, and front yard setbacks are regulated by the underlying zone; rear yard setbacks are 10 feet when abutting a multi-family or commercial zone and 15 feet when abutting a single-family zone; side yard setbacks are 5 feet when abutting a multi-family or commercial zone and per the underlying zone when abutting a single-family zone.
+Los Angeles requires open space and other amenities for small lot subdivisions consisting of 20 or more units and guest parking for projects with 8 or more units.